 All in all, our parent get-togethers were a good way to kick off the season; both parents and coaches began the season on the same page and lines of communication were established to move into the season.

-We were well into this season’s Meet and Greet when a mother introduced herself to me as the mother of Tim Conrad.
-To be honest, I remembered that Tim had been the last boy selected by us simply because he was the last player available, but for the life of me I couldn’t remember him or anything about him.
-We hadn’t met as a team and Tim, to that point was just a name on our roster.
+We were well into this season’s Meet and Greet when a mother introduced herself to me as the mother of Jack Conrad.
+To be honest, I remembered that Jack had been the last boy selected by us simply because he was the last player available, but for the life of me I couldn’t remember him or anything about him.
+We hadn’t met as a team and Jack, to that point was just a name on our roster.

-Tim’s mother, whose name was Sherry, wanted to talk to me about Tim but felt that this was not the time or place.
+Jack’s mother, whose name was Sherry, wanted to talk to me about Jack but felt that this was not the time or place.
 As the next day was Saturday I suggested that we meet at IHOP for breakfast.
 Sherry indicated that this was OK and so the next morning at 9am I was sitting across from Ms. Sherry Conrad.

-Sherry proceeded to tell me about her son, Tim and what her hopes were for her son for the upcoming season.
+Sherry proceeded to tell me about her son, Jack and what her hopes were for her son for the upcoming season.

-Tim lived at home with his mother and younger sister.
-It turns out that Tim was a very talented violinist – to the point of being considered a child prodigy.
-Even at the age of 13, Tim was being closely watched and even recruited by several music conservatories throughout the country.
-Sherry was a single mom having divorced Tim’s father several years before.
-Tim’s Dad played no part in Tim’s life.
+Jack lived at home with his mother and younger sister.
+It turns out that Jack was a very talented violinist – to the point of being considered a child prodigy.
+Even at the age of 13, Jack was being closely watched and even recruited by several music conservatories throughout the country.
+Sherry was a single mom having divorced Jack’s father several years before.
+Jack’s Dad played no part in Jack’s life.

 Practice started and it became apparent that our initial assessment was correct.
 We had the makings of very good team.
 Of our eight returning players, we had two pitchers and five returning starting-position players.
 We had openings at second and third base and could use another pitcher.
 After the first week of practice we felt that we had found our second and third basemen from among our 13yr olds.
 Further-more, we felt we had found our third pitcher as well as someone who could compete for an outfield position.

-We felt everyone on the team could play and contribute – with the exception of Tim.
-Tim had never played ball.
-It appeared that Tim had never thrown a ball or swung a bat, much less ever hit a baseball.
-Tim showed up for practice with the only baseball glove that the family owned, a relic from Sherry’s Dad’s playing days in the 1940’s.
+We felt everyone on the team could play and contribute – with the exception of Jack.
+Jack had never played ball.
+It appeared that Jack had never thrown a ball or swung a bat, much less ever hit a baseball.
+Jack showed up for practice with the only baseball glove that the family owned, a relic from Sherry’s Dad’s playing days in the 1940’s.
 The glove had big fat fingers and no webbing.
 You caught the ball in the palm of the glove or you didn’t catch it – period.
-I gave Tim my glove to practice with until his mom could get him an acceptable baseball glove.
-Sherry was embarrassed for Tim and expressed to me that she didn’t know what kind of glove to get.
+I gave Jack my glove to practice with until his mom could get him an acceptable baseball glove.
+Sherry was embarrassed for Jack and expressed to me that she didn’t know what kind of glove to get.
 Would I help?
-So I bought Tim a glove for which Sherry reimbursed me.
+So I bought Jack a glove for which Sherry reimbursed me.

-For the time being, we didn’t worry about a position for Tim.
+For the time being, we didn’t worry about a position for Jack.
 We concentrated on the basics of learning to throw, catch and hit.
-Much of the time while the rest of the team was running drills, Tim was playing catch with one or the other of our pitchers.
+Much of the time while the rest of the team was running drills, Jack was playing catch with one or the other of our pitchers.
 He took batting practice with the rest of the team, but the learning curve was steep.
-Tim was frustrated and embarrassed, but with some pride, I never heard any negative words from his teammates.
-I would work with Tim before practice, but the team demanded my time during practice.
+Jack was frustrated and embarrassed, but with some pride, I never heard any negative words from his teammates.
+I would work with Jack before practice, but the team demanded my time during practice.
 He was improving but it was a slow process.

-One of our coaches expressed his concern for Tim’s safety in the field.
-After watching Tim miss yet another thrown ball, this one hitting him in the face, I had to agree.
-As the first game approached, I had a conversation with our centerfielder and second baseman about Tim.
-I told them that I was going to honor my commitment to Tim, as well as all the team, to play Tim because he had been at all our practices and had worked hard.
-I told Rocky, our centerfielder, to shade toward Tim in right field when Tim was in the game and for Jack, our second baseman to be sure to run way out into right field for any relay.
-I told them to be sure they were there to help Tim but not to do his job for him.
-Nothing would be more devastating to Tim, not even getting hit by a fly ball, than for one of his teammates to push him out of the way to make a play.
+One of our coaches expressed his concern for Jack’s safety in the field.
+After watching Jack miss yet another thrown ball, this one hitting him in the face, I had to agree.
+As the first game approached, I had a conversation with our centerfielder and second baseman about Jack.
+I told them that I was going to honor my commitment to Jack, as well as all the team, to play Jack because he had been at all our practices and had worked hard.
+I told Benny, our centerfielder, to shade toward Jack in right field when Jack was in the game and for Jack, our second baseman to be sure to run way out into right field for any relay.
+I told them to be sure they were there to help Jack but not to do his job for him.
+Nothing would be more devastating to Jack, not even getting hit by a fly ball, than for one of his teammates to push him out of the way to make a play.
 I was happy to see that they understood what I was talking about.

 The season started out a little slow for us.
 We split our first four games mainly because we were still learning to play as a team.
 After a close win in our fifth game, I called the team together after the game for a short meeting.
 I asked them what was wrong; we had won but they were all acting like someone had run over their dog.